github/site-policy/Policies/github-privacy-statement.md

 #### Independent arbitration

-Under certain limited circumstances, EU, EEA, and UK individuals may invoke binding Privacy Shield arbitration as a last resort if all other forms of dispute resolution have been unsuccessful.
+Under certain limited circumstances, EU, EEA, Swiss, and UK individuals may invoke binding Privacy Shield arbitration as a last resort if all other forms of dispute resolution have been unsuccessful.
 To learn more about this method of resolution and its availability to you, please read more about [Privacy Shield](https://www.privacyshield.gov/article?id=ANNEX-I-introduction).
 Arbitration is not mandatory; it is a tool you can use if you choose to.

 We are subject to the jurisdiction of the U.S. Federal Trade Commission (FTC).